The Hidden Curriculum in Indian Classical Dance: Teachers, Trust, and the Lessons Beyond Steps

 “Performance is a skill” (you can be coached into confidence), OR “Performance is a prize” (you earn it by fitting an ideal)

-Students can learn these through non-verbal cues like the expressions on a teacher’s face, or the patience or impatience that follows an error.
-When we’re young, we rarely interpret these patterns as “teaching”.
-We interpret them as reality.
+Students can learn these through non-verbal cues, such as the expressions on a teacher’s face or the patience or impatience that follows an error.
+When we’re young, we rarely interpret these patterns as “teaching.”
+Instead, we interpret them as reality.

 The hopeful part is that none of this is inevitable.
 Student-teacher relationships can be intense and safe; ambitious and kind; traditional and emotionally intelligent.
-Below, I list some ways that this can be done in practice.
+Below, I list some ways this can be achieved in practice.

-Teach performance literacy explicitly and step-by-step: stage skills, preparation, confidence-building.
+Teach performance literacy explicitly and step-by-step: stage skills, preparation, and confidence-building.

 Use feedback language that is specific and skill-based (alignment, timing, stamina), not identity-based.